digitalhhz/appliance/README.md

 4. Build your new image from the /appliance directory or where your Dockerfile is located

-`sudo docker build -t your-image-name:your-tag .`
+`sudo docker build -t your-image-name:latest .`

 5. Tag your image if needed, e.g.

-`sudo docker image tag nodered-dhhz digitalhhz/nodered-dhhz:latest`
+`sudo docker image tag your-image-name digitalhhz/your-image-name:latest`

 6. Push your new image to the Docker Registry

-`sudo docker push digitalhhz/nodered-dhhz:latest`
+`sudo docker push digitalhhz/your-image-name:latest`

+7. Now you have build and published your new Custom Appliance.
+In order to test it please :

+* stop your running docker containers with `sudo docker-compose down`
+* create a new directory with e.g. `mkdir test`
+* pull and start your test image e.g. `sudo docker run -it -p 1880:1880 digitalhhz/nodered-dhhz`

 8. Example Appliance can be viewed here: